olliefr/ofr-scratchpad/gpg-openpgp-pgp.md

 ## Useful terminology

 When people say "PGP keys" or "PGP certificates" they _most often_ mean OpenPGP-compliant keys.
 These keys are _often_ produced by the free and open GPG program.
 But there are other implementations.
 The point is that although the term "PGP key" has remained, the original PGP _program_ is pretty much history.
 And OpenPGP is a standard, not a program.

+## Using GPG on Linux

+It doesn't get any better when it comes to Ubuntu package names!

+As of Ubuntu 20.04 LTS:

+> Install `gnupg` and ignore the rest!

+The mess is due to:

+* an old, obsolete version of GPG (version `1`) still being distributed, for some reason, alongside a more modern version `2`.
+* the modern version `2` is offered in two flavours: a bare minimum (`gpg`), and the full suite (`gnupg`)

+For the adventurous, this is the actual situation with the packages:

+* There is a `gpg` package which installs the main GPG application.
+This is useful in itself, but check for `gnupg` below.
+* There is also a `gnupg` package, which is a superset of the above package.
+It provides the full suite of GPG applications.
+* There is also a `gnupg1` package which is for an obsolte version of the suite, so don't use it.
+* There is also a `gnupg2` package, which a _dummy transitional name_ for `gnupg`, so don't use it.
+* There is _no_ `gpg2` package.